I have never been so happy to get something off the loom. I am talking about THIS:

 In the meantime I dyed a skein of green Guatemalan cotton black in preparation for the second attempt at the black panel.
 Then I took a break and wove a backstrap for Terri.
 I really needed to warp and weave something that I was pleased with and get my head together before diving into the black panel thing again.

 For those who don’t know, Terri is Magical Moons.
 She makes beautiful swords for backstrap weaving as well as other cool wooden tools and implements.
-I asked her to make wooden hangers for my three wall hangings so that they could be shown in the Instructors’ Exhibit at ANWG last June.
+I asked her to make wooden hangers for my three wall hangings so that they could be shown in an Exhibit at ANWG last June.

 After exchanging several emails with measurements and ideas, Terri knew exactly what I had in mind and her finished work far exceeded my expectations.

 Then Terri suggested I make her a backstrap in exchange for the hangers which I thought was a cool idea…two craftspeople exchanging our handwork.
 All I knew was that she liked “earthy colors”.
 So, out came the terracotta dye.